Were You Scammed on Venmo?

 - Add a PIN to your Venmo account.
 Once you enable a PIN, you’ll be asked for it any time you open the Venmo app or send payments to other users.
 This can help protect your account if your phone gets stolen or scammers gain access to it.

-- Secure your account with two-factor or multi-factor authentication (2FA).
+- Secure your account with two-factor authentication (2FA).
 Enabling 2FA on your Venmo account requires a special code that deters anyone who tries to take over your account.
 Unfortunately, Venmo only uses SMS for 2FA codes, which isn’t the most secure option.

 - Never give away your personal information or Venmo login credentials.
 Venmo representatives will never ask for your login details, password, bank account information, or other sensitive data.
 If someone calls, sends you a smishing text, or messages you on social media asking for this information, it’s a scam.